EagleEatApple/glskeleton/README.md

 ## Run
-Tested on Python 3.8.6, Python 3.9.7 and Windows 10 OS `python app.py`
+Tested on Python 3.8.6, 3.9.7, 3.10.6 and Windows 10 OS
+Clone the repository, and then cd glskeleton python app.py